l4rzy/l4rzy.github.io/_posts/2023-09-15-cnpen-mock-exam.md

 Nmap done: 1 IP address (1 host up) scanned in 34.44 seconds
 ```

-Next, I'll try the RDP one on port 3389
+Next, I'll try the RDP one on port 3389:

 ![RDP1](/assets/images/cnpen/rdp1.png)

-Let's try the other one, I know that `microsoft-ds` service is for file sharing, so let's install Samba and connect to the service
+Let's try the other one, I know that `microsoft-ds` service is for file sharing, so let's install Samba and connect to the service:

 ```
 rzy@L4SPC % smbclient -U peter -p 4455 -L s1.cnpen-mock.secops.group                                                  ~